VictoriousRaptor/Locate-It-/README.md

 **This mod helps you locate strategic resources and megastructures.
 It can mark strategic resources or megastructures in surveyed systems on your map.**

+## Features

+1. Pin strategic resources and megastructures on your map.
+2. Pin unexploited strategic resources within your border.
+3. Also pin upgradable megastructures within your border.

 ## Usage

 1. Just ignore it if you're playing a newgame.